rombie/contrail-controller/specs/bgp_mvpn.md

   is replicated into all vrfs applicable, including bgp.mvpn.0.

-o If the route is not resolvable any more, then any already replicated Type-7 path is deleted (By simply returning NULL from MvpnTable::RouteReplicate())
+o If the route is not resolvable any more, then any already replicated Type-7 path is deleted (By simply returning NULL from MVpnTable::RouteReplicate())

 Format of replicated path for Type 7 C-<S, G> replicated path is as shown below.
 ```